Wazir-h/MDG-mini-assignment/readme.md

 The commands for the CLI:

-gen :  This command will generate password and store it in a binary non-readable format.
+<b>gen</b> :  This command will generate password and store it in a binary non-readable format.
 The hashed value
      along with date and time of generation will be stored in a text file.

-    <h4><span style="color:blue">'purpose' is a crucial parameter for all the passwords stored as it serves as its access key.</span></h4>
+    <h4>'purpose' is a crucial parameter for all the passwords stored as it serves as its access key.</h4>

     You should always state a unique purpose of each of your password as it will be the key to access your password in case you forget.

-acs: This command will show your password stored in .dat file.
+<b>acs</b>: This command will show your password stored in .dat file.
 To access password enter your purpose
     along with command.

-updt: This command allows you to remodify the password already saved for a particular purpose.
-This command
+<b>updt</b>: This command allows you to remodify the password already saved for a particular purpose.
+This command will take purpose as parameter and new password as input and register the change in hash file and update the password in .dat file.

-desc: Shows the entire binary file.
+<b>desc</b>: Shows the entire binary file.